patrickward/hop/README.md

 ## What is Hop?

-Hop provides a simple foundation for building web applications that render HTML templates on the server.
-It handles common web application concerns like:
+Hop provides a foundation for building web applications with Go.
+It provides the following features:

 - Template rendering with layouts, partials, and error pages
 - Session management with configurable cookie settings